1936 North American cold wave: January 1936

 The month began with a mild spell in the eastern states, but by the nineteenth a large blizzard-like storm covered the eastern half of the country, and would cause two deaths in New Jersey and two in the Catskill Mountains.
 The storm produced heavy snow and blocked most roads in the Appalachian Mountains.
 Snow was a contributing factor to several highway accidents that killed up to 100 people.

 The cold continued during the following weeks.
 The sea froze partially as far south as Chesapeake Bay.
 From January 25 to 28, the Mid-Atlantic had its coldest January temperatures in eighteen years, with Washington, D. C. averaging 14 °F High winds in some locations caused wind chills below -85 °F. In Ohio and the Centralia district of Illinois, the cold destroyed the peach crop, whilst defective heaters caused numerous dangerous fires in Minnesota.

 North Dakota had its fifth-coldest January of all-time with an average temperature of -6.9 °F.

+The coldest temperature recorded in North America during the cold wave was -75 °F in Fort Resolution, Northwest Territories, Canada on January 8, 18, and 21.